openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

 ### Matching PipelineRun by path change

+> *NOTE*: `Pipelines-as-Code` supports two ways to match files changed in a particular event.
+The `.pathChanged` suffix function supports [glob pattern](https://github.com/ganbarodigital/go_glob#what-does-a-glob-pattern-look-like) and does not support different types of "changes" i.e. added, modified, deleted and so on.
+The other option is to use the `files.` property (`files.all`, `files.added`, `files.deleted`, `files.modified`, `files.renamed`) which can target specific types of changed files and supports using CEL expressions i.e. `files.all.exists(x, x.matches('renamed.go'))`.

 If you want to have a PipelineRun running only if a path has changed you can use the `.pathChanged` suffix function with a [glob pattern](https://github.com/ganbarodigital/go_glob#what-does-a-glob-pattern-look-like).
 Here